Overall ROAS on Google Shopping since working together.

 Upon working together however, we increased our activity for them and created a holistic marketing strategy which we continually developed in light of changing economic environments.
 This involved introducing Gallery Walls to increase AOV, refining our paid advertising strategy and increasing our digital PR efforts to boost our positions in the SERPs.

-In response to the challenges we identified, implemented a multi-faceted marketing strategy that spanned across numerous channels including Facebook, Instagram, Google, Email and Pinterest.
+In response to the challenges we identified and implemented a multi-faceted marketing strategy that spanned across numerous channels including Facebook, Instagram, Google, Email and Pinterest.

 In terms of our Facebook and Instagram ads, we introduced a range of creative to target new and existing audience members based on their level of brand engagement.
 For our Cold Audience, those who had not yet engaged with the brand, we targeted people with related interests such as interior design and home improvements and people who had recently moved or purchased their first home.
 Also, we targeted people interested in wall art and specific colour palettes which were highly successful.